MFSJMenger/colt/docs/modules.rst

 .. autoclass:: colt.colt.Colt
-   :members: from_config, from_questions, generation_input, generate_questions
+   :members: from_config, from_questions, from_commandline, generate_input